One Coin Scam – What Really Happened?

 Ruja Ignatova’s absence began in Lisbon, Portugal, in October 2017 when she missed a lecture.
 The majority of individuals assume that important individuals in the financial markets are responsible for her kidnapping or death.
 In contrast, the FBI report portrays a different scenario.

-Nobody has seen the creator of OneCoin since she boarded an aircraft from Sofia, Bulgaria to Athens, Greece on October 25, 2017.
-In connection with one of the largest Ponzi scams, the FBI detained Greenwood in 2018 and her brother Konstantin Ignatova in November 2019; both were apprehended by the FBI.
+Nobody has seen the creator of OneCoin since she boarded an aircraft from Sofia, Bulgaria to Athens, Greece, on October 25, 2017.
+In connection with one of the largest Ponzi scams, the FBI detained Greenwood in 2018 and her brother Konstantin Ignatova in November 2019; the FBI apprehended both.

-It should not come as a surprise that the company has refuted assertions that it is not an operating digital payment system.
+It should not be surprising that the company has refuted assertions that it is not an operating digital payment system.

-More importantly, do your own research and talk with a licensed financial planner before making any kind of moves.
-At the end of the day, investing is all about doing solid research, finding an edge and having discipline.
+More importantly, do your own research and talk with a licensed financial planner before making any moves.
+At the end of the day, investing is all about doing solid research, finding an edge, and having discipline.

-If you have something to say about One Coin Scam, feel free to use the thread below.
+If you have something to say about One Coin Scam, use the thread below.

 When you comment, your name, comment, and the timestamp will be public.
 We also store this data, which may be used for research or content creation in accordance with our Privacy Policy.
 By commenting, you consent to these terms.